teracyhq/dev/README.rst

 If you're on Windows, you must install ``git`` to use ``git-bash`` terminal window.

+Note: After installing ``vagrant`` on Windows, you need to restart your computer.

 - Optional recommendation:

 You should install ``git``.